From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Conclusion

 \section{Conclusion}

-In this study, we introduce a psychometric framework for evaluating LLMs based on FA of model performance across diverse tasks (Fig.~\ref{fig:factor_scores_ours}).
-By uncovering latent structure in task performance, our approach identifies eight distinct skills that underlie model behavior—ranging from general NLI to instruction-following and domain-specific reasoning.
-This moves beyond single-score metrics, offering a more interpretable and multifaceted view of LLM abilities.
+This study introduces a psychometric framework for evaluating LLMs, based on factor analysis of model performance across diverse tasks (Fig.~\ref{fig:factor_scores_ours}).
+By uncovering latent structure in the task performance matrix, our approach identifies eight skills underlying model behavior, ranging from general NLI to instruction-following to domain reasoning.
+This moves beyond single-score metrics, offering a more compact, interpretable, and multifaceted view of LLM abilities.
 These skills remain stable across model and task perturbations, capturing a robust structure that supports consistent evaluation and generalization to new tasks and models.
-Based on this research, we develop suite of applications to help researchers assess the novelty of new evaluation tasks, project new models into the established skill space, and efficiently select the best model for a given use case.
-To support the adoption of this methodology, we release all data and code publicly \footnote{https://github.com/AviyaMn/llm\_evaluation\_using\_skills}.
-Our ultimate goal is to encourage a shift from single-score leaderboards to a more transparent, and practical, skill-based approach to LLM evaluation.
+We develop suite of applications to: assess the novelty of tasks, project new models into the skill space, and efficiently select the best model for a given use case.
+To support adoption of this methodology, we release all data and code publicly.
+Our ultimate goal is to encourage a shift from single-score leaderboards to a more transparent, and practical, skill-based LLM evaluation.